arcus/education_modules/genomics_tools_and_methods/genomics_tools_and_methods.md

 2) you will often need more compute power than is available on your personal computer, and connecting to and interacting with remote computers requires a command-line interface, and
 3) you will often need to customize your analyses, and command-line tools often enable more customization than the corresponding GUI tools (if in fact a GUI tool even exists).

-In a previous lesson, you learned how to use the bash shell to interact with your computer through a command line interface.
+Before starting this lesson, you should have tried using the bash shell to interact with your computer through a command line interface.
-In this lesson, you will be applying this new knowledge to carry out a common genomics workflow - identifying variants among sequencing samples taken from multiple individuals within a population.
+Now you will be applying this knowledge to carry out a common genomics workflow - identifying variants among sequencing samples taken from multiple individuals within a population.
 We will be starting with a set of sequenced reads (.fastq files), performing some quality control steps, aligning those reads to a reference genome, and ending by identifying and visualizing variations among these samples.

-As you progress through this lesson, keep in mind that, even if you aren’t going to be doing this same workflow in your research, you will be learning some very important lessons about using command-line bioinformatic tools.
-What you learn here will enable you to use a variety of bioinformatic tools with confidence and greatly enhance your research efficiency and productivity.

 ## The data